-Input field Description 1/0 A slider switch indicates whether the mail proxy is active (I) or inactive (0).
-Click the slider switch to change the status.
-This option is deactivated by default.
-Filter Mode Choose the option that contains the desired filter mode.
-If you select Blacklist (default), all e-mails contained in the blacklist (see below) will not be forwarded to the mail server.
-If you select Whitelist , only whitelist addresses (see below) will be forwarded to the mail server.
-Action Select the button with the action you wish to be applied to the filtered e-mails.
-While Reject emails (default) rejects e-mails using an RFC-compliant answer, Delete emails discards unwanted e-mails and makes the sender believe that the e-mail was forwarded to the mail server.
-The Delete emails option is NOT RFC-compliant.
+Input field Description The Delete emails option is NOT RFC-compliant.
 A faulty configuration may cause important e-mails to be deleted.
-Blacklist/Whitelist According to on the selected filter mode, you can add as many e-mail addresses to a blacklist or whitelist as you like.
-You can add e-mail addresses to both lists in the following ways: To add e-mail addresses manually, enter an e-mail address into the input field and click Add .
+Blacklist/Whitelists According to on the selected filter mode, you can add as many e-mail addresses to a blacklist or whitelist as you like.
+You can add e-mail addresses to both lists in the following ways: To add e-mail addresses manually, enter an e-mail address into the input field and click Add.
 Alternatively, click → Import to import e-mail addresses from a text file.
 By default, the maximum size of an import file is 1 Megabyte.
 Every line that is not empty adds an entry to the respective list.
-You can edit or delete individual entries in the list by clicking the corresponding button to an entry.
-For more information, see Icons and buttons on page 22.
-To export the entire list of mail filters to your local disk as a text file, click Export below the list.
-In every address list, you can add the following placeholders: for words, ? for single characters.
+You can edit or delete individual entries in the list by clicking the corresponding button next to an entry.
+For more information, see lcons and buttons on page 23.
+To export the entire list of mail filters to your local disk as a text file, click Export below the list. in every address list, you can add the following placeholders: for words, ? for single characters.